Frequently Asked Questions

 How do I make my booking?

-2. Once our service team has processed your booking request, you will receive an email from us.
 This is either a confirmation of your booking or a suggestion of alternative availabilities and your options.

 We try to answer all enquiries within a maximum of 48 hours.
 However, since we get a lot of requests, it can take a little longer at times.